tsumarios/blog/_posts/2022-09-17-kali-linux-docker-container.md

 ## Kali Linux from a Dockerfile

 The more elegant and recommended way to build a Docker image is to write a **Dockerfile**.
-So I wrote a Dockerfile - you can find it at <https://github.com/tsumarios/Kali-Linux-Dockerfile> - that you could *modify* by adding or removing tools, commands and configurations files, as you prefer.
+So I wrote a Dockerfile - you can find it at <https://github.com/tsumarios/Kali-Linux-Dockerfile> - that you could *modify* by adding or removing tools, commands and configuration files, as you prefer.
 This Dockerfile gets the [latest official Kali Linux Docker image](https://hub.docker.com/r/kalilinux/kali-rolling) and, after doing some updates, installs some tools such as **zsh shell**, which is my favourite one, and the [Kali Linux Top 10 metapackage](https://hub.docker.com/r/kalilinux/kali-rolling).
 Other included tools are: *exploitdb, man-db, dirb, nikto, wpscan, uniscan, tor, proxychains*.

 ### Build Kali Image

-In order to build an *image* from this dockerfile, just go in the folder where it is located and simple open your favourite **Terminal**, typing as follows:
+To build an *image* from this dockerfile, just go into the folder where it is located and simply open your favourite **Terminal**, typing as follows:

 ```sh
 docker build [-t your_image_name] .